jnkwrych/jnkwrych.github.io/_posts/2024-03-10-booking_com-calendar-sync-activate.md

 ---
 layout: post
+title: Navigating Calendar Sync on Booking.com and Airbnb: Tips and Tricks
-title: Unlock the secrets to seamlessly syncing your Booking.com and Airbnb calendars with our comprehensive guide.
+description: Unlock the secrets to seamlessly syncing your Booking.com and Airbnb calendars with our comprehensive guide.
 Learn practical tips and tricks to overcome common obstacles and streamline your property management process.
 Save time and avoid frustration with our expert advice.
 ---

-Recently, I was trying to sync my calendars between Booking.com and Airbnb.
-During my search, I stumbled upon [this article](https://partner.booking.com/en-gb/help/rates-availability/extranet-calendar/syncing-your-bookingcom-calendar-third-party-calendars) from Booking.com.
-However, when I tried to follow the steps outlined, I hit a snag—I couldn't find the mentioned menu option for syncing the calendars.
+Recently, I embarked on the journey to **sync my calendars between Booking.com and Airbnb**, a task many hosts face.
+While exploring solutions, I discovered [this article](https://partner.booking.com/en-gb/help/rates-availability/extranet-calendar/syncing-your-bookingcom-calendar-third-party-calendars) on Booking.com, but encountered a challenge—I couldn't locate the syncing option as mentioned.

-The article explains that calendar syncing isn't available for all types of properties.
-Specifically, your property must have 20 or fewer room types and only one unit per room type.
-Moreover, it can't be using XML connectivity services like property management systems or channel managers.
+The article highlighted a crucial point: **calendar syncing is limited** to properties with up to 20 room types and just one unit per room type.
+Additionally, properties connected through XML services, such as property management systems or channel managers, are ineligible.

-It dawned on me that I might have accidentally set up our listing to indicate we have more than one unit per room type.
-The real challenge was locating this specific setting, as it wasn't exactly straightforward.
-I navigated through most of the menu items and pages on the Booking.com admin backend before finally uncovering the necessary setting to enable calendar sync.

-Here's the step that did the trick:
-´´´
+Realizing my setup might be incorrect, I dove into the Booking.com admin backend, a maze of menus and options.
+After much exploration, I found the elusive setting critical for enabling the sync.

+Here's how I resolved it:

-Navigate to **Property** > **Property Layout** (yes, very intuitive :D), then adjust the **Number of apartments (of this type)** to **1**
+> Navigate to **Property** > **Property Layout** (not *exactly* intuitive), and set the **Number of apartments (of this type)** to **1**.
-´´´

-I hope sharing my experience saves you some time and frustration.
+This insight could be a real time-saver for many, sparing you both time and frustration.

-For those interested in integrating their Airbnb and Booking.com calendars, here's the [guide from Airbnb](https://www.airbnb.de/help/article/99) on obtaining your Airbnb listing's calendar link and setting up two-way syncing between Airbnb and Booking calendars.
+Furthermore, if you're looking to **integrate your Airbnb and Booking.com calendars**, Airbnb offers a [helpful guide](https://www.airbnb.de/help/article/99) on retrieving your listing's calendar link and enabling two-way synchronization.

 <img src="/img/blog-posts/booking-property-layout-to-make-calendar-syncing-possible-01.png" class="img-fluid" alt="Step-by-step navigation through Booking.com admin interface to Property Layout">

 <img src="/img/blog-posts/booking-property-layout-to-make-calendar-syncing-possible-02.png" class="img-fluid" alt="Correct setting adjustment in Booking.com's Property Layout menu for calendar sync">

+This guide is tailored for those searching for **how to sync Airbnb calendar with Booking.com** and looking to master the integration of Booking.com and Airbnb calendars.
+Whether you're troubleshooting or setting up your sync for the first time, this article aims to clarify the process and provide the solutions you need to streamline your property management tasks.